-Use layers for variety in the thesis.
+Use steps for variety in the thesis.

 Variety is good for us and similarly, it’s great for your thesis.
-Layers can be used to create a wide variety of tasks such as researching, filling out tables, designing questionnaires, preparing consultations, writing, etc. Take advantage of it.
+Steps can be used to create a wide variety of tasks such as researching, filling out tables, designing questionnaires, preparing consultations, writing, etc. Take advantage of it.